 Looking back, I now realize I had put those imaginary eggshells there because I had a fear of speaking my truth.
 But not anymore . . .
 I now have the intention to communicate in a loving, kind, and timely manner—even when it’s difficult.
 It is my intention to speak directly to the person (rather than text or email).
 And here’s the important part; I need to let go of the result.

 Going back to the eggshells for a moment, sometimes those eggshells may be there to protect us from harm.
-Sometimes we intuitively know that it may not be safe for us to speak our truth to someone who may not be able to access his or her own highest and best self.
+Sometimes we intuitively know that it may not be safe for us to speak our truth to someone who may not be able to access their own highest and best self.
 In this case, I encourage you to seek professional support for handling this situation and creating empowering ways to stay safe, grounded, and to not feel like a victim.

 At other times, those eggshells might appear when we are afraid to speak the truth (with loving-kindness and respect) to a boss, co-worker, friend, or family member who we think holds power over us.
 Okay, so you may not want to lose your job or your inheritance, but do you want to be treated poorly?
 We teach people how to treat us.
 If there are patterns of behavior that have created well-worn (rather than wellness-worn) paths, consider changing the destination on your GPS.
 In other words, if you’re walking on eggshells, you might want to walk down a different path.